Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Related work

 \section{Related work}

-In this section, we discuss the lines of research most closely related to the study of RL in exogenous MDPs for operations research problems.
-For more background, we refer the reader to the books~\cite{sutton_reinforcement_2018,powell2022reinforcement,agarwal_reinforcement_nodate} for RL, and the sources~\cite{bubeck_regret_2012,slivkins_introduction_2019} for multi-armed bandits.
+In this section, we discuss the lines of research most closely related to the study of exogenous MDPs for operations research problems.
+For more background, we refer the reader to standard books on dynamic programming and reinforcement learning ~\citep{Bertsekas_dyn1,puterman2014markov,sutton_reinforcement_2018,powell2022reinforcement,agarwal_reinforcement_nodate}, and sources for multi-armed bandits~\citep{bubeck_regret_2012,slivkins_introduction_2019}.

-{\bf MDPs with exogenous states.} Exogenous MDPs, as a sub-class of structured MDPs, were described by~\citet{powell2022reinforcement}, and have been further studied in an evolving line of work (e.g., \citep{dietterich_discovering_2018,efroni2022sample,powell2022reinforcement,alvo2023neural,sinclair2023hindsight,feng2021scalable,chen2024qgym}).
-Specifically, \citep{dietterich_discovering_2018,efroni2022sample} have studied the case when the rewards or transitions factorize so that the exogenous process can be filtered out.
+\paragraph{MDPs with exogenous states.} Exogenous MDPs, as a sub-class of structured MDPs, were described by~\citet{powell2022reinforcement}, and have been further studied in an evolving line of work (e.g., \cite{dietterich_discovering_2018,efroni2022sample,powell2022reinforcement,alvo2023neural,sinclair2023hindsight,feng2021scalable,chen2024qgym}).
+Specifically, \citet{dietterich_discovering_2018} and~\citet{efroni2022sample} have studied the case when the rewards or transitions factorize so that the exogenous process can be filtered out.
 While doing so simplifies algorithm development, it can lead to sub-optimality, since policies agnostic to the exogenous states need not be optimal.
 Other work studies the use of hindsight optimization, showing that the regret for hindsight optimization policies can be bounded by the hindsight bias, a problem-dependent term~\citep{sinclair2023hindsight,feng2021scalable}.
-The overarching assumption in this literature is that the exogenous states are fully observed (or equivalently, that one can obtain an unbiased signal~\citep{madeka2022deep}), which is impractical for many problems of interest.
+The overarching assumption in this literature is that the exogenous states are fully observed, or equivalently, that one can obtain an unbiased signal~\citep{madeka2022deep}; this assumption of full observations is not realistic for many problems of interest.
 We extend the literature by presenting algorithms tailored for Exo-MDPs with unobserved exogenous states as well as refine the results on the fully observed case.